National consultative workshop on strengthening the implementation and capacity of community learning centres

 Literacy class in a community learning centre, Siem Reap province

 French colonial rule, the Vietnam War and especially the dreaded regime of the Khmer Rouge left deep wounds in Cambodia.
 The reevaluation of history continues.
 After more than 20 years, the first free elections were held in 1991.
 Since then, a vibrant civil society has developed.
-But democracy in Cambodia is still on shaky legs.
+However, democracy in Cambodia is on (increasingly) shaky legs.
 On the one hand many Cambodians have been able to profit from the benefits of economic growth, on the other hand, poverty remains a major problem and affects around half of the population.
 Cambodia’s post-war generation is very young – of the approximately 14 million inhabitants, 60 percent are under 30 years old.
 Thus every year up to 300,000 young people are thrust into the national labour market, often without secondary education or vocational qualifications.

 Basic education: DVV International, in cooperation with the NGO Non-Timber Forrest Products has launched basic education measures for children and adults at the village level in the province of Ratanakiri.
 These offers are designed to help the participants to cope and to use for themselves the radical change to which their region has been subjected due to the rapidly advancing plantation economy.